sprasains/pf/README.md

 By reading through the documentation and exploring the code structure above, a newcomer can gain a comprehensive understanding of how the PumpFlix platform is organized and how to contribute effectively.

+This repository uses PNPM workspaces to manage dependencies for both the frontend and the backend.
+To install packages and run everything from the root folder, follow these steps:

+Install dependencies once at the repository root

+pnpm install
+(See README lines 14–23 for the initial setup including pnpm install.)

+Start your supporting services (database, Redis, etc.)

+docker-compose up -d
+as shown in the README

+Run migrations (if needed)

+pnpm prisma migrate dev
+README line 53 shows this step.

+Start both frontend and backend together from the root

+pnpm dev:all
+The README describes this command for running both services concurrently (lines 65‑72).